HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 }
 ```

-If the window was createdy, we should...
+If the window was created, we should:

 - Show it on the screen
 - Set it to the foreground